graph-uk/eslint-config-graph/packages/eslint-config-graph-base/README.md

 # eslint-config-graph

-This package provides ESLint config according to the Graph styleguide, which is based on [AirBnB](https://github.com/airbnb/javascript).
+This package provides base ESLint config according to the Graph styleguide, which is based on [AirBnB](https://github.com/airbnb/javascript).

 ## Installation